RobHofmann/HomeAssistant-GreeClimateComponent/README.md

  - https://developers.home-assistant.io/

 ## HACS
-This component is currently under review to be added to HACS.
-Please see https://github.com/custom-components/hacs/pull/253 for the latest status.
+This component is added to HACS default repository list.

 ## Component Installation
 1. Copy the custom_components folder to your own hassio /config folder.